DigitalPublishingToolkit/Money-Lab-Reader/md/2_3-RethelAbdollah.md

 Packaged for Consumption’, *Economy and Society* 38.3 (2009): 520-524.

-Umar J. ‘The Development of Islamic Banking in the Post-Crisis Indonesian Economy’, in: G. Fealy and S. White (eds.) *Expressing Islam.
+Umar J. ‘The Development of Islamic Banking in the Post-Crisis Indonesian Economy’, in: G. Fealy and S. White (eds.) *Expressing Islam:
 Religious Life and Politics in Indonesia*, Singapore: ISEAS, 2008, pp.
 229-250.